Zum Inhalt

 Use the toggle to enable or disable iframe blocking.

-Display Iframe-Thumbnail
+Display Iframe-Thumbnails

 When enabled, thumbnails are displayed in the iframe.
 (Currently supported only for Facebook Video, OpenStreetMap, PeerTube, SlideShare, Stream 24, Vimeo, and YouTube)